jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It's a lesson for us to take in when we're stuck in traffic, or doing whatever else is giving us such unhappy lives.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PopularImpressiveAdeliepenguin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+_This guy's learning simple new things.
+And he's so happy doing it.
+This video goes along way to explaining why we aren't happy.
+We don't get to learn stuff because our workplaces still think it's the Industrial.
+A time when we manned the machines of mass production.
+But we're in the Digital Age now, which means you have to learn new tools.
+And if someone doesn't feel this majic, it's a good sign they're the one with the problem._

 ## Our Path Is Set - now we know the difference between good and, it's time to use it

 Stargazer, you're not Frederick Douglass.
 You're not enslaved.
 You're not beaten.
 But you're job is the same.
 You have to follow majic, and evolve humanity past Darth Blockbuster and into the Digital Age.

 Thankfully, we've already been doing it.
 We'll read how we won a battle in the story below.
 Once we understand how it's done, we'll be that much closer to winning the war and blowing up the Death Star.

-## Inventing Adaptations - How humans evolve with technology and tools
+## Inventing Adaptations - How humans evolve with technology and tools, b/c we know the difference between majic and rules, we can adapt faster

 We've upgraded from one age to the next many times.
 There is a trend in the transformation.
-It comes down to the difference between upgrading technology and upgrading tools.

 In biological evolution there are continual adaptations of existing lifeforms, and then sometimes fully new lifeforms.
 In Techvolution this is the difference between upgraded technology, and an entirely new tool.

 Upgrading any technology is an iterative change, like going from sedan’s to SUV’s, VHS to DVD’s, tube TV’s to LCD’s.
 Each is different technologically, but they do the same job, so no new majic is needed to attract users.
-As a result, no political battles are started.
+As a result, there's no political battles with any antagonists.

 But when we’ve upgraded enough technologies, like microchips, touchscreens, batteries, and Wi-Fi, a genius can unlock a new tool like smartphones.
-And this requires new skills to learn, thus new majic to attract them to do it.
-When an extra decides to drop an old tool and reach for a new one it is a big deal.
+And this requires new skills to learn, thus new majic to attract people to learn the new tool.
+When an extra decides to drop an old tool and reach for a new one a battle does start.

 ![New Tool Creation](/img\diagrams\techvolution-new-tool-creation-pc.png)

 Why?
 Well, because creating a new tool asks a climactic and political question: who controls it?
 After all, whoever does, is more powerful.
 The weilder of the new tool can let extras connect with it to solve their problems.
 Or withold it and convince the extras to keep using old tools.
-Like muscle cars trying to keep customers away from Tesla with techniques like mass advertising, car culture, and spectacular chromes platedd V8 power!
+Like muscle cars trying to keep customers away from Tesla with techniques like mass advertising, fancy auto shows, and spectacular chromes platedd V8 power!
 Because of how anti-evolutionary these these techniques are, I call them "dark majic".

 Thus, while the story of civilization can be described as the struggle to overcome problems by upgrading technology and inventing new tools, it’s also about the battle to control them.
 The people with the old tool fight to retain their power, while inventors and innovators imagine a new society that shares it.

-This is why the eternal story of civilization is protagonists like Steve Jobs making new tools, antagonists like music company executives attacking new tools, and many extras watching them fight.
+This is why the eternal story of civilization is protagonists making new tools, antagonists attacking new tools, and many extras watching them fight.
 Our politics is an ongoing history of technological change, with protagonist and antagonist both reaching to control the tool and make themselves the winner.

 Today the extras lack self-awareness regarding their power to decide the battle’s outcome.
+When they do, they become and control society's player god.
 I’ll show you Stargazer, how important you are.
-Not too long ago, it was protagonists and extras who worked to invent a and implement a new tool just by being curious and loving majic.
+Not too long ago, it was you who invented and implemented a new tool just by being curious and loving majic.

 **Dark Majic**: Methods and techniques to keep a person using a tool for the benefit of the tool's controller and not the user.